 How to Come Directly to FILExt From Windows XP

 Note: This page is for Windows XP.
-If you have Windows Vista, go here instead.
+If you have Windows 10, 7 or Vista, go here instead.

 Under Windows XP if you click on a file which Windows has no program association for you will be asked if you wish to find a program on your local computer or search the Internet.
 If you choose to search the Internet you are taken to a Microsoft page that directs you to a Windows Live search where you might find FILExt in the search results.
 Assuming the search contains the proper FILExt database page you finally come to the FILExt for that file extension.

 How would you like to instead come directly to FILExt at the correct database page when you click on the Internet option?
 With a little registry tweaking you can.

 [Note: If you don't want to play with the registry yourself stop here and go here.
 The FILExt Direct system helps you set the registry to make coming to FILExt easier and is described on the linked page.]